 Top 10 Library Tips

-If you need help using the main Library, please go to the welcome desk on level 2 as you enter the building.
+If you need help using the Library, please go to the Welcome Desk on Level 2.

-1 - Your student card is also your Library card
+1 - Your campus card is also your Library card

-Once you have your student card you are automatically a member of the Library, so you can start borrowing books and other items straight away.
-You need your card to enter and exit the turnstiles on level 2.
+Once you have your campus card you are automatically a member of the Library, so you can start borrowing books and other items straight away.
+You need your card to enter and exit the turnstiles on Level 2.

 3 - Find your way around the building

-The University uses DisabledGo to provide an online description of the physical access features of over 80 university services and buildings, including the Library.
+The University uses AccessAble to provide an online description of the physical access features of over 80 university services and buildings, including the Library.

 4 - Finding books and journal articles you need

 To borrow, renew and return books, use the Self-Service Kiosks on Level 2 and throughout the building.
 Staff on level 2 can help you with any enquiries you have about the items you have borrowed.
 Remember, if you don't return your items on time, you can incur fines and charges.

 6 - Accessing e-resources